 But lucky me…I discovered the magic of Asian Grocery Stores.

 Here’s a little background: I grew up in Little Havana – a neighborhood within Miami that has no shortage of Cuban croquetas, bananas from the guy with a carrito alongside the road, or “ethnic” grocery stores that were just normal grocery stores to us.

 In Little Havana, what I could expect from the grocery store was fairly predictable.
 I could usually find exactly what I needed for a homecooked Puerto Rican dinner.
-But, those were the good ol’ days.
-Things have changed and I have moved on…to a land over 3,000 miles away.
+But, those were the good old days.
+Things have changed and I have moved on…to somewhere over 3,000 miles away.